bahrus/xtal-decorator/README.md

 However, especially if searching for _host or using the deprecated pierce selector ( ">>>" ), the timing for when the shadowRoot will be be attached to parents / sibling / child nodes is unpredictable.

+However, there are two validations one can configure before *xtal-decorator* will process.

+The simplest validation is to specify the minimum number of targets the selector should locate before attaching the behavior.
+This is done via the min-element-count attribute.

-To address this concern one can add the attribute "validate-targets."
-If this is present, then the decorator won't apply elements until the targets is finds passes the test specified by functional propert targetValidator.
+To achieve a much higher level of validation, one can add the attribute "validate-targets."
+If this is present,then the decorator won't apply elements until the targets is finds passes the test specified by functional propert targetValidator.

 ## Referencing the component